luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

       change the **Visibility Level**.
 1. Select **Create project**.

-## Enterprise templates **(ULTIMATE)**
+## Create a project with an enterprise template **(ULTIMATE)**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/13756) in GitLab 12.10

-To streamline audit management with selected regulatory standards, you can use GitLab developed Enterprise templates.
-These templates import issues that correspond to each regulatory requirement.
+Enterprise templates are a type of built-in template that import issues that correspond to regulatory requirements.

 Enterprise templates include:

-- HIPAA Audit Protocol template.
+- HIPAA Audit Protocol.
 A project that contains issues for each audit inquiry in the HIPAA Audit Protocol, published by the U.S Department of Health and Human Service.

+To create a project with an enterprise template:

+1. On the top bar, select **Menu > Project**.
+1. Select **Create new project**.
+1. Select **Create from template**.
+1. Select the **Built-in** tab.
+1. Locate the **HIPAA Audit Protocol**:
+   - To view a preview of the template, select **Preview**.
+   - To use the template for the project, select **Use template**.
+1. Enter the project details:
+   - In the **Project name** field, enter the name of your project.
+You can use spaces, hyphens, underscores, and emoji.
+You cannot use special characters.
+After you enter the name, the **Project slug** populates.
+   - In the **Project slug** field, enter the path to your project.
+The GitLab instance uses the slug as the URL path to the project.
+To change the slug, first enter the project name, then change the slug.
+   - In the **Project description (optional)** field, enter the description of your project's dashboard.
+   - To modify the project's [viewing and access rights](../../public_access/public_access.md) for users, change the **Visibility Level**.
+1. Select **Create project**.

 ## Push to create a new project